polterguy/phosphorusfive/plugins/p5.web/README.md

       style:"background-color:LightGreen"
 ```

-Since our above argument starts out with "on", P5 automatically creates an Ajax server-side event, evaluating the associated lambda every time
+Since our above argument starts out with _"on"_, P5 automatically creates an Ajax server-side event, evaluating the associated lambda every time
 this event is raised.
 Notice one detail in the above lambda, which is that it does not declare an explicit ID.
-This means that the widget will have an automatically
+This means that the widget will have
-assigned ID, looking something like this; "x3833968".
-This means that we do not know the ID of our widget from inside our *[onmouseover]* event.
+an automatically assigned ID, looking something like the following; `"x3833968"`.
+This means that we do not know the ID of our widget from inside
-However, this is not a problem for us, since the ID of the widget will be forwarded into all Ajax events, and lambda events automatically.
+our **[onmouseover]** event.
+However, this is not a problem for us, since the ID of the widget will be forwarded into all Ajax events, and lambda
-Each time an event is raised, it will have an *[_event]* argument passed into it, which is the server-side and client-side
+events automatically.
+Each time an event is raised, it will have an **[_event]** argument dynamically passed into it, which is the server-side and
-ID of our widget.
-By referencing this *[_event]* argument in our *[set-widget-property]* expression above, we are able to modify the widget's
+client-side ID of our widget.
+By referencing this **[_event]** argument in our **[set-widget-property]** expression above, we are able to modify
-properties.
+the widget's properties.

 In fact, if you have a list of widgets, automatically created, inside for instance a loop, which creates rows and cells for a table for instance -
 Then you _should not_ give these widgets an explicit ID, but rather rely upon the automatically generated ID, to avoid the problem of having
-multiple widgets on your page, with the same ID - Which would be a severe logical error!
+multiple widgets on your page, with the same ID - Which would be a severe logical error.
 If you use your own explicit IDs, you should also take
 great care making sure they are unique for your page.
 Which means that you would probably end up creating some sort of namespacing logic for
 things that are used on multiple pages, and injected as reusable controls into your page - Which is a common pattern when using P5.

 ### [create-widgets]

 There exists a plural overload Active Event for creating widgets, which at first sight might not seem as useful.
 However, every now and then,
 it fits just perfect.
-Its name is **[create-widgets]**, and it just takes a bunch of widgets, such as **[literal]**, **[void]**, **[container]**, etc.
+Its name is **[create-widgets]**, and it just takes a bunch of widgets, such as **[literal]**, **[void]**, **[container]**,

-The **[create-widgets]** overload allows you to create multiple widgets in one go, each having a separate **[parent]**, etc. But more importanly,
+or your own extension widgets.
+The **[create-widgets]** overload allows you to create multiple widgets in one go, each having a separate **[parent]**,
-it allows you to create extension widgets, without being forced to create a "wrapper widget" wrapping your extension widget.
+etc. But more importanly, it allows you to create extension widgets, without being forced to create a wrapper widget wrapping your extension widget.
 Every now and then, this ability is crucial, to keep your DOM tidy, and not having to create redundant widgets, simply to get to the widget you
 wish to create immediately.
 So even though its name might be misleading, since you would expect to be using it to create _multiple_ widgets - It actually
 allows you to create _fewer_ widgets sometimes, than what you'd have to create if you were using the default **[create-widget]**, or one of its overloads.

-Below is an example of using it, which assumes you have [Micro](https://github.com/polterguy/micro) installed.
+Below is an example.

 ```
 create-widgets